Main Page

 Path

 Distilling impure water gives a distillate with no dissolved solids or biological pathogens.
-There are compounds which form azeotropes with water, so the distillate may not be completely pure, but it will be adequate for our purposes.
+There are compounds which form azeotropes with water, so the distillate may not be completely pure, but it will be adequate for most purposes.

 Sulfuric Acid